pinskylab/pinskylab_methods/cookbook.md

 On chromebook: - Open Chrome Remote Desktop app.

-# Using Rutgers Box for storage to use on cluser computers
+# Using Rutgers Box for storage to use on cluster computers

 **Instructions for annotate [here](https://box.rutgers.edu/linux/)**